CMill23/Azure_ARM_Templates/CSA_KC.md

 - [Common Azure Resource Modules Library](https://github.com/Azure/ResourceModules) |  This repository includes a library of mature and curated Bicep modules as well as a Continuous Integration (CI) environment leveraged for modules validation and versioned publishing.
 - [ARM Quickstart Templates](https://github.com/Azure/azure-quickstart-templates) | This repository contains all currently available Azure Resource Manager templates contributed by the community.
 A searchable template index is maintained at azure.com.
-- [Terraform Quickstart Templates](https://github.com/Azure/terraform/tree/master/quickstart) | This repository contains all currently available Azure Terraform templates contributed by the community.
+- [Terraform Quickstart Templates](https://github.com/Azure/terraform/tree/master/quickstart) | This repository contains all currently available Azure Terraform templates. contributed by the community.
-- [Cloud Adoption Framework landing zones for Terraform - Application accelerator](https://github.com/Azure/caf-terraform-landingzones-accelerator) | This repo contains terraform setup for deploying an enterprise CAF setup
+- [Cloud Adoption Framework landing zones for Terraform - Application accelerator](https://github.com/Azure/caf-terraform-landingzones-accelerator) | This repo contains terraform setup for deploying an enterprise CAF setup.

 ### IaaC Learning :books: